jchilton/01-Eve-was-the-Snake/Poems/01 Paraíso en Arcilla.md

 And its green and purple hues smile out over the water As it transitions from a world of dark and blue
 To one of light and shades of red
-So the child's longing to be on an eastern shore passes as she Blinds herself by staring
+So the child's longing to be on a western shore passes as she Blinds herself by staring
 Into the road of fire that the sun paints in a reflection on the ocean From the horizon to the shore at her feet